 2. Go to bed earlier.

-Duh, right?
-This is a no-brainer, but probably the biggest change you can make to get up earlier.
-I struggled with this for years.
-I have to admit, not having a working TV for the past 8 months has helped a lot.
+Not having a television helps a lot.
 With television, there’s always something on next.
 With Netflix, you have to actively choose what to watch, so it’s easier to make the choice not to press play.
 Having a set time to turn off the TV is key – maybe an hour or 30 minutes before you want to be in bed.
-And for god’s sake, log off Facebook.
+This includes social media.
 Your second cousin’s toddler’s outing to the space museum looks adorable, but you can comment on the pics tomorrow.

 3. Wake to a sound you actually like.

 For the past few years – almost ever since I got the album – my wake up alarm has been David Bowie’s song “Blackstar.”
-I spent all of high school and college (and probably years after) waking up to a jarring “eh-eh-eh” alarm sound, sending me from a peaceful slumber to feeling like I was having a heart attack within a split second.
+I spent all of high school and college (and years after) waking up to a jarring “eh-eh-eh” sound from a clock radio, sending me from a peaceful slumber to feeling like I was having a heart attack within a split second.
 If you have a way to set your alarm to a song, it’s a much gentler way to start the day.

-Pick one you love that’s not so relaxing you’ll sleep right through it but not so loud it’ll jolt you out of bed like someone being doused with ice water.
+Pick a song you love that’s not so relaxing you’ll sleep right through it, but not so loud it’ll jolt you out of bed like a bucket of ice water.
 I like “Blackstar” because it starts with a few seconds of soothing sounds before the percussion kicks in, and I’m usually awake by that point.

 4. Don’t bring your phone in the bedroom.

-“But,” you begin until I interrupt with a firm “NO.” Just don’t.
+“But,” you begin until I interrupt with a firm “No.” Just don’t.
 You don’t need it.
 Get it out.
-OUT.
-I plug in my phone to charge in the bathroom overnight (I know I know, you’re not supposed to do this but I like a full charge in the morning), which is just outside my bedroom door.
+Out.
+I charge my phone in the bathroom overnight (I know I know, you’re not supposed to do this but I like a full charge in the morning), which is just outside my bedroom door.
 I turn up my volume so I’ll hear my alarm with no problem.

-Keeping your phone outside the bedroom accomplishes two things: it doesn’t keep you awake, your eyeballs fixated on a glowing rectangle of light and endless scrolling.
-And, if your alarm is your phone, it puts your alarm out of reach.
+Keeping your phone outside the bedroom also doesn’t ensure your eyeballs remain fixated on a glowing rectangle of light at the same time your brain needs to relax.

 5. Don’t have your alarm within reach.

-Not only do I have an overwhelming urge to do this first thing (either before or after I pee, depending on how much water I drank the night before and whether or not I got up to pee in the middle of the night), brushing my teeth and washing my face honestly does wake me the heck up.
+Not only do I have an overwhelming urge to do this first thing, brushing my teeth and washing my face honestly does wake me the heck up.
 So I highly suggest doing this.
 Especially if you have someone to kiss.
-Truly the most disgusting part of any romantic relationship is being kissed before we’ve brushed our teeth in the morning.
+Truly the most disgusting part of any romantic relationship is being kissed before brushing your teeth in the morning, but that’s just me.
 I’d rather eat garbage from underneath a NYC subway seat.
 Speaking of which…

 7. Eat something.